 In cases like this, however, those of us not on board with the project need to temper our cynicism.
 Certainly the Kony 2012 campaigners are absurd; but they mean well, and as free citizens are free to organize and raise funds to end up in the President of Uganda's Swiss bank account.
 (You might want to look him up.
 Name is Yoweri Museveni.
 Jefferson Democrat — not.)

-07 — Making Africa gay.
+07 — Africa: heart of anti-gayness.
 One more on Uganda — gotta be a Radio Derb record.

 One thing Uganda is distinguised for, other than national suicide via heroic levels of corruption and chronic civil war, is hostility to homosexuals.
 There was actually a bill presented in Uganda's parliament last year calling for the death penalty for repeated conviction of homosexual acts.
 This bill was withdrawn, but a slightly modified version is proposed again for this year.

 Sub-Saharan Africa is in fact the heart of darkness for tolerance of homosexuality.
 There's an article about this on the website of Atlantic magazine, dated March 7th, by Robbie Corey-Boulet, a Liberian-based white journalist.

 He's liberal of course, and blames all that homophobia on the evil white man.
 Apparently Africans were buggering each other in merry abandon until the evil repressed white colonialists showed up and put a stop to it.
 Mr Corey-Boulet does not pause to explain why homophobia took root even in Ethiopia, where colonialism was never established.